kylin-leo/SR_with_optsamples/README.md

 # SR_with_optsamples
-spectral reconstruction with optimized samples
+The source code of Efficient spectral reconstruction using a trichromatic camera via sample optimization